-5 Expedition of Vitus Bering and Alexei Tschirikov
+5 The Expedition of Vitus Bering and Alexei Tschirikov

 To accomplish all this, the Spanish Monarchy created the Naval Department of San Blas.
-They entrusted the general visitor of New Spain, José de Gálvez y Gallardo, with the management of the Port of San Blas on the northwestern coasts of Nueva Galicia.
-In his position, Gallardo facilitated the expansion of their domains, improved their trade routes and tried to stop the incursions of pirates along those coasts.
-From then on, ships would be built there, supplies from Mexico and Guadalajara would arrive there as well be sent to Baja and Alta California, and from there ships of explorers would depart, as well as those carrying troops, missionaries and settlers to the new establishments and the northwestern territories of the American continent.
+They entrusted the general visitor of New Spain, José de Gálvez y Gallardo, with the management of the Port of San Blas on the northwestern coasts of Nueva Galicia.[1]
+In his position, Gálvez facilitated the expansion of their domains, improved their trade routes, and tried to stop the incursions of pirates along those coasts.
+From then on, ships would be built at San Blas, supplies from Mexico City and Guadalajara would arrive there and be sent to Baja and Alta California.
+From there ships of explorers would depart, as well as those carrying troops, missionaries and settlers to the new establishments and the northwestern territories of the American continent.

-But it would not be until the late 18th century that a series of circumstances would lead the Hispanic Monarchy to finally trying to colonize the entire North American Pacific coast.
-All this process would lead to the founding of a small settlement in Nutka (Canada), which would unleash a diplomatic crisis of great magnitude that was close to leading Spain, England, France and Russia to war.
-Since 1761, both the Spanish ambassador in Saint Petersburg, the Marquis de Almodóvar, and other Spanish diplomats had sent numerous correspondences about Russian movements on the North American Pacific coast: Specifically about their interest in actively participating in the colonization of America from the Kamchatka peninsula.
-The Spanish ambassador reported that an expedition to the American coasts had been organized from Russia in which the Danish commander Vitus Bering, his assistant, the Russian captain Alexei Tschirikov, participated along with the French Monsieur de L´ilse.
+It was not until the late 18th century that a series of circumstances would lead the Hispanic monarchy to finally try to colonize the entire North American Pacific coast.
+All this process led to the founding of a small settlement in Nutka (Canada), which unleashed a diplomatic crisis of great magnitude that was close to leading Spain, England, France and Russia to war.

-Bering discovered the American coasts after six weeks of crossing, then continued sailing after many risks and furious storms.
-Unfortunately, on the 5th of November, at a height of 56 degrees, his ship was smashed against the coast of an island.
+Bering discovered the American coasts after six weeks of sailing.
+Then he continued navigating with many risks and furious storms.
+Unfortunately, on November 5th, at an altitude of 56 degrees, his ship was smashed against the coast of an island.
 Once on land, the sailors managed to save themselves, but Bering died there.
-It is said that “desperate to return to the men’s trade, he gave himself up to his melancholy and refused to eat and drink, lacking strength in his old age to console himself in such a sad situation.”
-The rest of the crew managed to build a good boat from the remains of the ship and returned to the port of Avatscha.
+It is said that “desperate to return to the men’s trade, he gave up to his melancholy and refused to eat and drink, lacking strength in his old age to console himself in such a sad situation.”[3]
+The rest of the crew managed to build a small boat from the remains of the ship and returned to the port of Avatscha.

-For his part, Captain Tschirikov, after separating from Bering, sailed towards the northeast until reaching 56 degrees.
+On the other hand, Captain Tschirikov, after separating from Bering, sailed towards the northeast until reaching 56 degrees.
 There, in the place that would later become the Russian base of Sitka, he sent several boats with some of his men ashore, but they never returned.
-As of August 27th, suffering storms, lack of water and scurvy, he managed to advance some 200 more leagues without losing sight of the land,
+On August 27th, after weathering storms, lack of water and scurvy, he managed to advance about 200 more leagues without losing sight of the land,

 Once there, Tschirikov was commissioned to set out again in search of Bering’s ship, the Saint Peter.
-Although he never found it, during that trip he could see the island of Attu, the westernmost point of the American continent.
+Although he never found it, during that trip he was able to see the island of Attu, the westernmost point of the American continent.
 Until that moment the Russians had done nothing more than observe the coasts of America but, as the Spanish ambassador indicated then:

-(…) there has been no lack of those who have shown that the lands discovered by Bering and Tschirikyov could rightly be called the New Russia, in imitation of New Spain and New England, because although they have not taken possession of them, they can do it whenever they want and there is no monarch in Europe that can get in the way.
-Thus claims are formed.
+(…) there has been no lack of those who have shown that the lands discovered by Bering and Tschirikyov could rightly be called the New Russia, in imitation of New Spain and New England, because although they have not taken possession of them, they can do so whenever they want and there is no monarch in Europe that can get in the way.
+This is how pretensions are formed.[5]

 The ambassador from Saint Petersburg also commented that: